 Call us now!
 Ph.
 780 – 966 – 9675

 Interesting Facts to Increase Your Profits

 Did you know the cost to have your bookkeeping completed by accountants in Edmonton can be significantly higher than having it completed by someone who specializes in bookkeeping?
-Accountants and accounting firms in Edmonton, and throughout Alberta are legislated by the Regulated Accounting Profession Act of the Province of Alberta.
+Accountants and accounting firms in Edmonton, and throughout Alberta are legislated by the Chartered Professional Accountants Act of the Province of Alberta.
 They have higher fees and tend to focus on taxation and advising services.
 Bookkeeping, however, is an unregulated industry.
 This is why we do not do taxes, referring this to accountants who are trained and regulated to provide a final review of the work of the bookkeeper.
 If we do a great job, there are only a few adjustments your accountant has to make and thus their fee should be lower.